-Years after walking away from her past as a teenage private eye, Veronica Mars gets pulled back to her hometown - just in time for her high school reunion - in order to help her old flame Logan Echolls, who's embroiled in a murder mystery.
+Years after walking away from her past as a young private eye, Veronica Mars gets pulled back to her hometown, just in time for her high school reunion, in order to help her old flame Logan Echolls, who's embroiled in a murder mystery.

 Former teenage private eye and now an aspiring New York City lawyer, Veronica Mars gets one phone call from ex-boyfriend Logan Echolls and she gets pulled right back into the seedy underbelly of Neptune, California.
 Logan's pop star girlfriend, Bonnie DeVille, has been murdered and he needs Veronica's help to clear his name.
 DeVille is a fellow Neptune High alum, and her murder and Veronica's return to Neptune coincide with their 10-year high school reunion.
 Veronica is face to face with old friends and foes alike and finds it's much harder to leave home a second time.Written by

 25 of 42 people found this review helpful.

 Was this review helpful to you?